Shashankd48/Spotify_Project/README.md

 4.0.1-Spotify:- Search Page is created and working Properly, Song page Bug fixed, Big(Green) Play Button is working properly...

-4.2.1-Soptify:- Create, Delete Playlist is working properly and Popup [sweetalert], notification [plugin] working properly.
+4.2.1-Spotify:- Create, Delete Playlist is working properly and Popup [sweetalert], notification [plugin] working properly.
                 Adding Songs to the playlist is not done Yet,But Album page have their Option menu activated.

+4.3.1-Spotify:- Project Completed!
+But having some minor bugs and design issue that will be fixed into the final version.. :)